learnk8s/learnk8s.io/_blog/kubernetes-chaos-spot-instance/index.md

 In a traditional infrastructure - say the early 2000s - you had a **fixed** number of servers and a **predictable** amount of resources.
 Cloud infrastructure - especially with spot instances - have completely changed the game.
 Kubernetes was developed to oversee the increasing complexity of managing ever-changing compute resources.
 Kubernetes provides a layer of abstraction on all your compute resources - regardless of how many, regardless of their sizes.
 You only have to interact with a **single** entity: **the cluster**.
 Your cluster could be formed of 10 small virtual machines or 2 big bare metal servers, the end result is the same: *a single point of interaction that manages and scales workload on your nodes*.

+`[PLACEHOLDER] - We could have drawing that shows multiple node being abstracted being a single cluster entity`

 When you install Kubernetes on your infrastructure you select one computer as the **master** node, the rest of your fleet join the cluster as **worker** nodes.
 As you add or remove nodes to the cluster, Kubernetes keeps track of the available memory and CPU on each node.
 When your cluster is ready, you send a deployment request to the master node.
 Upon receiving the request, Kubernetes surveys the worker nodes for available memory and CPU and finds the best candidates to run your application.
 As a user, you don’t have to worry about where your application is running; it’s in the cluster.
 If a node running your application dies, its workload will immediately be moved to other nodes.

 ### Size doesn’t matter